UDOOboard/Bolt-Docs/docs/15_Troubleshooting/index.md

 If you have any trouble uploading **Arduino sketches** running **Linux**, check the *Linux - known issues* section in the [Getting Started with Arduino Leonardo](!/Arduino_Leonardo-compatible(ATmega32U4)/Getting_Started_with_Arduino_Leonardo#page_Known-issues) page.
 Here you can find a procedure for trying to [restore the correct uploading state of sketches](!/Arduino_Leonardo-compatible(ATmega32U4)/Getting_Started_with_Arduino_Leonardo#page_How-to-restore-the-correct-uploading-state-of-sketches).

+## The Fan on top of the heatsink has a strange behaviour

+If you are one of the **Kickstarter users** and you see a **Green Dot** 🟢 on one side of the fan, please check the warnings in [Fan Settings](!/BIOS-UEFI_and_Tools/Fan_Settings) page to know how to configure the BIOS settings for your fan.
+An incorrect configuration can also cause the UDOO BOLT to shut down because it cannot dissipate heat properly.